WFrankish/doodle/README.md

 # requirements
-node
+1. node
-typescript 3.8.3 or later
+2. typescript 3.8.3 or later
+3. `npm install @types/node`

 # to build
 1. tsc

 # to run
 1. node server.js

+# settings
+* to allow for persistance, create an images folder

 # typescript settings
 * module: commonjs - match what node.js does